http4k/www/src/website/content/commercial-terms.md

 ## 5. PAYMENT OF FEES

-5.1 Unless and until http4k and Customer have executed a quote document specifically referencing this Agreement with respect to amounts due on account of the Licensed Materials (a "Quote", which is hereby incorporated by reference, if applicable), and unless Customer's subscription to (and payment with respect to) the Licensed Materials has been made on Customer's behalf by a reseller, Customer will pay http4k the applicable fees as set forth at https://http4k.org (the "Pricing") for the Licensed Materials selected and/or used by Customer (the "Fees") without any right of set-off or deduction.
-On each anniversary of the Effective Date, http4k will invoice Customer (or its reseller, if applicable) with respect to any and all additional Customer Hosts of the Licensed Materials beyond those for whom Customer has pre-paid, as of such date (and for whom the Fees due pursuant to such invoice will be the then-current per-year Host fee with respect to the year just ended, and the then current per-year Host fee with respect to all subsequent years, unless otherwise agreed in writing by both parties (collectively, a "True-Up")).
-For Customers that have pre-paid all Fees for multi-year subscriptions for Licensed Materials pursuant to a Quote, on each anniversary of the Effective Date during the term of this Agreement, (i) a new license key will be provided, and (ii) a True-Up will be conducted.
-All additional Hosts purchased shall be co-terminated through the end of the original Subscription period.
+5.1 License Fees
+Unless otherwise specified in an executed Quote or handled through a reseller, Customer will pay http4k the applicable fees as set forth at https://http4k.org (the "Pricing") for the Licensed Materials selected and/or used by Customer (the "Fees") without any right of set-off or deduction.

+5.2 Usage Monitoring and True-Up
+Customer agrees to:
+- Maintain complete and accurate records of all Host usage
+- Perform quarterly internal audits of actual Host usage against licensed quantities
+- Report any excess usage to http4k within 15 days of discovery
+- Pay for any excess usage retroactively from the date such usage began
+- Provide usage reports upon reasonable request from http4k

+Failure to maintain accurate records or report excess usage constitutes a material breach of this agreement.

+On each anniversary of the Effective Date:
+a) http4k will invoice Customer for any additional Customer Hosts beyond pre-paid quantities at the then-current rates
+b) All additional Hosts purchased shall be co-terminated through the end of the original Subscription period

 5.2 All payments will be made in accordance with the payment schedule and the method of payment set forth in the Pricing.
 If not otherwise specified, (a) http4k will invoice Customer with respect to Fees up-front, for each term of the Customer's subscription (as applicable), and (b) payments will be due within thirty (30) days of Customer's receipt of correct invoice.
 Except as expressly set forth in this Agreement, all Fees paid and/or due hereunder (including any prepaid amounts) are non-refundable, including without limitation if this Agreement is terminated in accordance with Section 6 below.
 If Customer terminates this Agreement pursuant to Section 6.2 within 45 calendar days from receipt of the initial invoice for the Licensed Materials, http4k will refund all Fees paid hereunder.